Tim-Abwao/tim-abwao.github.io/_posts/2019-08-28-Creating-a-Simple-Chatbot-to-tell-Jokes-&-Random-Facts.md

 **Hint:** some features *might* at times appear quite challenging to design and implement (custom actions are particularly notorious), but you *will* find plenty of help in online forums.

 If you'd like, you can download a sample chatbot I had made [here](https://github.com/Tim-Abwao/rasa-chatbot).
 It uses internet APIs to tell jokes and random number/date facts.
+I'll re-edit this page in future to describe how to build it.